Royal Lao Air Force: Service dress

 Reflecting the increasing American influence, a new set of distinctive uniforms was introduced for the RLAF in 1964.
-Officers received a blue-grey overseas dress uniform, consisting of a tunic and slacks whose cut was modelled after the U.S. Air Force M1947 service dress.
+Officers received a Air Force Blue overseas dress uniform, consisting of a tunic and slacks whose cut was modelled after the U.S. Air Force M1947 service dress.
 The American-style open-collar, four-buttoned tunic had two pleated breast pockets closed by scalloped flaps and two built-in pockets at the side closed by straight flaps.
 The front fly and pocket flaps were secured by silver buttons bearing the standard FAR wreathed trident emblem.
-On active service, the blue-grey dress uniform was worn with a light blue shirt and blue-grey tie, replaced on formal occasions by a white shirt and black tie; a short-sleeved light blue shirt was worn on hot weather.
+On active service, the Air Force Blue dress uniform was worn with a light blue shirt and Air Force Blue tie, replaced on formal occasions by a white shirt and black tie; a short-sleeved light blue shirt was worn on hot weather.

-Light blue and blue-grey work uniforms were also issued to RLAF ground and flight personnel, which consisted of a light cotton shirt and pants.
+Light blue and Air Force Blue work uniforms were also issued to RLAF ground and flight personnel, which consisted of a light cotton shirt and pants.
 The former was based on the French Army's M1948 shirt (Chemise de toile Mle 1948) which featured a six-buttoned front and two pleated breast pockets closed by pointed flaps, was provided with shoulder straps (Epaulettes) and had long sleeves with buttoned cuffs.
 It was worn with matching trousers similar to the French M1945/52 pattern (Pantalon de toile Mle 1945/52), which had two pleats at the front hips, side slashed pockets and an internal pocket at the back, on the right side.

 Despite occasional attempts at standardization, a great deal of latitude was noted in flight clothing; on combat missions RLAF aircrews relied on an inconsistent American-run supply system supplemented by items purchased during training in Thailand.
 Although U.S. K-2B Olive Green (OG) flight suits were provided, Laotian pilots often wore commercial black and camouflage flight suits or standard issue Royal Lao Army (RLA) OG and camouflage combat jungle fatigues in lieu, usually with a US Air Force survival mesh vest.
 RLAF ground personnel adopted in the 1960s U.S. Army OG-107 utilities, followed in 1971 by the M1967 Jungle Utility Uniform.
 Olive green U.S. M-1951 field jackets were also issued to all-ranks.